Designify101/json-ui-renderer/compdoc/linecharts.md

 "use client"

 import { TrendingUp } from "lucide-react"
-import { Bar, BarChart, CartesianGrid, LabelList, XAxis } from "recharts"
+import { CartesianGrid, Line, LineChart, XAxis } from "recharts"

 import {
   Card,